What is The Ancestral Calling?

-Ancestral calling is not chosen, it chooses you.
-It is then up to the person to accept the calling or reject it.
-In accepting the calling the person will go through an initiation process called Intwaso in Xhosa which means “spiritual emergence”.
+Ancestral calling, also known as Ubizo, is a belief among the Southern Africa Nguni people that one is being called or drawn to connect with their ancestors or cultural heritage.
+This calling can manifest in various ways, such as a strong sense of connection to one’s ancestors or a belief that they are guiding or influencing one’s actions.
+Heeding an ancestral calling is often associated with becoming a healer or Sangoma, but can also be for other reasons.
+Ancestral calling is not chosen, it chooses you, and it is up to the individual to accept or reject it.
+In accepting the calling you will then go through an initiation process called Intwaso in Xhosa which means “spiritual emergence”.
 In Zulu the initiation process called Ukuthwasa meaning ” to emerge as a healer”.

-Some symptoms like Schizophrenia which presents itself according to DSM-5 with symptoms such as hearing voices, hallucinations, aggression, abnormal behaviour among others are similar to symptoms of someone who may have an ancestral calling hence creating a lot of confusion.
+Schizophrenia for an example which presents itself according to DSM-5 with symptoms such as hearing voices, hallucinations, aggression, abnormal behaviors can be a symptom of both schizophrenia and an ancestral calling.

 What are the signs and symptoms of an ancestral calling?

 The signs and symptoms of an ancestral calling can vary widely from person to person, and can include vivid dreams, physical illnesses, mental confusion, anxiety, fear, hallucinations, aggression, mood swings, social isolation, restlessness, violence, neglect of personal appearance and hygiene, aimless wondering, and eating poorly.
 It is also believed that if you have the calling, ancestral spirits may cause obstacles in your everyday life and various family problems.